Purpose of Policy

 Removal or Deletion of Data

-- To ensure that personal data is kept for no longer than necessary, Safe4 shall put in place an information retention and deletion policy for each area in which personal data is processed and review this process annually
+- To ensure that personal data is kept for no longer than necessary, Safe4 shall put in place facilities for customers to implement their own information retention and deletion policy for each area in which personal data is processed and review this process annually

 - The archiving policy shall consider what data should / must be retained, for how long, and why.